 Four hours.
-Prerequisites: Senior standing and twelve hours in Political Science or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
+Prerequisites: Senior standing and twelve hours in Political Science or permission of the instructor.
+Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
 Using the elements above, the course participants must produce a piece of original research, which must be presented at a local, national, or regional conference, or at an on-campus academic meeting.
 Capstone course.
-Gen Ed: SW, On, EC-C